-- A. The child is in the care of the local authority or has previously been in care. - B. There is a brother or sister on roll in school at the time of application. - C. The school is the nearest one to the home address. - D. The distance from the home to the school, priority will be given to the child living closest the school.
+- A. The child is in the care of the local authority or has previously been in care. - B. There is a brother or sister on roll in school at the time of application. - C. The school is the nearest one to the home address as calculated by Lincolnshire County Council school admissions team - D. The distance from the home to the school, priority will be given to the child living closest to the school as calculated by Lincolnshire County Council school admissions team